rytswd/Homerecipe/README.md

 #### macos-recipe
 There is currently no way to create this file programmatically.
-Please manually update the file (make sure that the file is executable).
+Please manually update the file.

 ---